OriyanHemo/AndroidProject/README.md

-# NSOProject
+# Project Overview
 This project is used for manipulate a libraries using "NEEDED" library dependency technique.
 ## Oriyan's Student Position Project

-Welcome to NSOProject!
+Welcome to AndroidProject!
 This project was a great learning experience for me as I delved into Android Studio and explored new programming techniques.

 ## Project Overview